Ghoshsubhojit156/IPA_EXAM_CODING_QUESTIONS/About_TCS_IPA.md

 # IPA_EXAM_CODING_QUESTIONS
 These are all 35 marks TCS IPA Questions and answers Asked in many different different IPA Exams.Solve this questions by yourself to crack the TCS IPA exam.
+Open the txt files to get the questions and if you didn't able to solve then comeback and see the solutions provided in java file.